-First steps to choosing a primary school for children with disability
+First steps to choosing primary schools for children with disability

-The first step is to find out about the primary school options near you.
+The first step is to find out about primary school options near you.

 You could talk to your child’s preschool teacher, professionals at your child’s early childhood intervention service, friends, and a disability advocacy service to get information and ideas.

 If you have another child at primary school, that school could be a good place to start.
 You’ll have a relationship with that school already and know about its benefits.

 Visiting primary schools

 Once you’ve made a list of schools you’re interested in, you can explore them in more detail.

 School open days and tours will give you a general feel for schools.
 It can help to take a friend or a disability advocate with you, so you can both gather information and discuss it afterwards.

 You’ll get some sense of whether a school is right for your child from the:

 - welcome you and your child get

 - principal’s approach to supporting children with disability

 - principal’s responses to your questions